-Once you have installed Packager, there are two ways to perform system configuration for software-only based systems (i.e., systems that are not running on an RGB-manufactured AMS):
+Once you have installed Packager, there are two ways to perform system configuration for software-only based systems (i.e., systems that are not running on a Telurio Server):

 - Using the GUI; - Using standard Linux tools (or customer-supplied tools).
 In this case, the configuration and management function of the Packager should be disabled.